romhackraces/baserom/README.md

 - `@backup_baserom.bat` Some basic backup options that leverages some Lunar Magic features to export all modified levels, edited map16 and/or shared palettes from your ROM, as well as a basic way to create a time-stamped backup of your ROM file, and create a BPS patch on demand.
 - `@restore_from_backup.bat` Options to create a fresh ROM, restore global assets from a time-stamped based backup and imports previously-exported levels, map16 and palettes into it.
 Requires Lunar Magic and the backup scripts to be run first.
 - `@tool_defines.bat` DO NOT RUN THIS!
 This file is just a series of definitions for where and what to download for the baserom tools, this is used by the other scripts.
+- `@your_defines.bat` DO NOT RUN THIS!
+In this file are definitions you can change to change things about the baserom.

 See the [Wiki page](https://github.com/romhackraces/baserom/wiki/Using-the-Build-Scripts) for more information about these scripts.